TL;DR

 Ninety was an early, credible attempt to digitize EOS®.
 It ships with V/TO, scorecards, and L10 tooling already structured to the framework.

-For self-implementers, it is far better than spreadsheets or generic PM tools, but the interface can feel dated and rigid during high-pressure leadership meetings.
+For self-implementers, it is far better than spreadsheets or generic PM tools, but the interface can feel quite dated and rigid.
+The cost can be prohibitive for a full rollout to your company.

 - Adheres closely to EOS® mechanics.